vbmacher/cup-maven-plugin/README.md

 Parameters in configuration
 ---------------------------

 The plug-in accepts many input parameters.
-Each parameter is passed inside `<configuration>` element.
+Each parameter is passed inside the `<configuration>` element.
 Most of the parameters are just forwarded to Java cup parser.
-List of available parameters follows:
+A List of the available parameters follows:

 * `<backup>false</backup>` - A flag whether to enable the generation of a backup copy, if the generated source file already exists.
 Defaultly is set to false.